satryopramahardi/fastapi-patient-registration/README.md

 # fastapi-patient-registration
 Fastapi implementation with sqlaclhemy and mariadb for a system backend.
 Imported jinja for later frontend development.
 There is some issues with default value for patient registration where patients birth date will set today's date as a default value.

+After running, go to http://localhost:8080/docs/ for testing purpose

 | Route | Description | Response|
 | ----------- | ----------- | ----------- |
 | /login | For patient login.
 Login id created through registration process | Returns access token |